Rum and Cook

 Переглядів 1,7 тис.Місяць тому

 I don't generally grill chicken thighs, but these bbq chicken thighs turned out pretty darn good.
-I generally do whole chicken, but these thighs hit the spot. ▶️ Free Download - 11 Secrets to More Smoke on a Pellet Grill: bbq.rumandcook.com/11-secrets 📢 The following partners and supporters support my channel and offer you a discount.
-I only work with partners I 100% believe in, and I pride mys...
+I generally do whole chicken, but these thighs hit the spot. ▶️ Free Download - 11 Secrets to More Smoke on a Pellet Grill: www.pelletgrillsecrets.com 📢 The following partners and supporters support my channel and offer you a discount.
+I only work with partners I 100% believe in, and I pride myself...

 This Smoked Beer Can Chicken Lives up to The Hype! | Rum and Cook